 Factual Reporting: HIGH

-Founded in 2000, AgWeb is one of the Farm Journal’s many media outlets such as Pro Farmer, AgDay, U.S. Farm Report, and Top Producer.
+Founded in 2000, AgWeb is one of the Farm Journal’s many media outlets, such as Pro Farmer, AgDay, U.S. Farm Report, and Top Producer.
 Farm Journal was launched in 1877 by Wilmer Atkinson in Philadelphia.
 In 1935, the Pew family acquired the Farm Journal.
 In 1994, The Tribune Company purchased the Farm Journal.
-Then in 1998, the Farm Journal acquired Pro Farmer and AgDay TV which is a syndicated daily TV program presented in magazine format.
-Finally, in 2010, the Farm Journal established the non-profit, Farm Journal Foundation.
+Then in 1998, the Farm Journal acquired Pro Farmer and AgDay TV, a syndicated daily TV program presented in magazine format.
+Finally, in 2010, the Farm Journal established the non-profit Farm Journal Foundation.
 The Chief Executive Officer of Farm Journal Corp. is Andrew J. Weber, Jr. AgWeb describes itself as “the farmer’s source for agriculture news online.”
-AgWeb focuses on delivering the latest articles on farming, and agribusiness.
+AgWeb focuses on delivering the latest articles on farming and agribusiness.

 Funded by / Ownership

-The Farm Journal Corporation is the holding company and is the owner of AgWeb and other Farm Journal media outlets.
-Veteran journalist and poet Stanford Erickson is the owner and Chairman of Farm Journal Corp.
+The Farm Journal Corporation is the holding company owner of AgWeb and other Farm Journal media outlets.
+Veteran journalist and poet Stanford Erickson is the owner, and Chairman of Farm Journal Corp.
 Revenue is derived through advertising.

 Analysis / Bias

-Editorially, AGWeb reports political news as it relates to agriculture with minimal bias.
+Editorially, AGWeb reports political news related to agriculture with minimal bias.
 Further, they take pro-science positions regarding GMO safety and Climate Change.
 In general, they report news factually and with minimal bias.

 Failed Fact Checks

 Overall, we rate AGWeb Least Biased based on balanced story selection and minimal editorializing.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(M. Huitsing 5/28/2020)
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(M. Huitsing 5/28/2020) Updated (07/15/2022)